RRayo/react-chart-app/README.md

 # Simple React App with Firebase Database

-The app connects to a FireStore DB and shows data with
+The app connects to a FireStore DB and shows data in graphs with Chart.js

 ## Install